Wynntils/Wynntils/README.md

 but bear in mind that the instructions are incorrect (!).
 Don't "unpack" `hotswap-agent.jar`, instead rename the downloaded jar file to `hotswap-agent.jar`.
 Finally, add `wynntils.hotswap=true` in your personal `gradle.properties` file.
 By default, this is `C:\Users\<your username>\.gradle\gradle.properties` on Windows, or `~/.gradle/gradle.properties` on Linux/MacOS.
+Don't forget to set the correct Java installation for your run configurations, and make sure to use [these](https://i.imgur.com/4VMFCM0.png) settings in IntelliJ IDEA.

 ### Run Configurations and Authenticating
 Architectury Loom currently only supports VSCode and IntelliJ IDEA.
 Eclipse if not supported by upstream at the moment.
 After running Initial Setup, run configurations should appear automatically (note that you might have to restart your IDE after Initial Setup).